 Photography by Malia k Harunaga

-HBL strongly supports physical infrastructure investment and believes this should be prioritized over planned fare integration with Holo.
+HBL believes that Biki is a key component of our public transportation network.
+We strongly support physical infrastructure investment and believes this should be prioritized over planned fare integration with Holo.
 It has been years since new bikes have been added to the fleet.
 Many existing docking stations are in disrepair and often off-line, unable to release a bike for use.
 Further, with the next phase of Skyline set to begin in October, there is a critical need to develop mini Biki networks near new stations.

 Finally, now is a time for urgency and synergy with state agencies.
 HDOT is moving forward with their Energy Security & Waste Reduction Plan.
 This plan which will be finalized in October, supports funding and expansion for bike share systems.
 HCDA is newly tasked with supporting a Transit Oriented Development Program.
 This has potential to leverage investment for the expansion of bike share, not only in Honolulu, but hopefully on other islands as well.